DustinTheGreat/ServerlessSecurityCam/README.md

     yarn start

    **Producer**
-Navigate to where you built out the amazon-kinesis-video-streams-producer-sdk-cpp and run the install.sh or if you already configured this you can just run gst like normal.
+SSH into the PI and Navigate to where you built out the amazon-kinesis-video-streams-producer-sdk-cpp and run the install.sh or if you already configured this you can just run gst like normal.

 ```
 gst-launch-1.0 v4l2src device=/dev/video0 \
   ! videoconvert \